Object

 The lower 128 bits are reserved for the Position primitive, which specifies the object's exact location.
 The higher 128 bits store additional data.
 This allows the pos field to not only reflect spatial coordinates but also offer room for contextual data related to the operation.

-The default value for pos is 0, indicating that newly created objects initially reside in the void.
+, indicating that newly created objects initially reside in the void.
 As objects move, or become related to other objects, the pos field is updated to reflect their new location or relationship within the universe.

 Operations